 In June 2015, the Plaza hosted "Julius Caesar" and "The Taming of the Shrew," again for sixteen shows over four weeks.
 One reviewer described "Caesar" as "fast-paced, well-performed, and wonderfully staged."
 Another called "Shrew" "enjoyably balanced" and "thoughtfully directed."

-2016 took us on adventures far and wide.
-"The Tempest" and "Much Ado About Nothing" delighted audiences, which spilled off the stage and onto the plaza.
+In 2016 the wonderful level of public and private support allowed us to over the plays free of charge.
+Company and public alike were delighted with the open and community-building spirit which this brought into the festival.
+The season of "The Tempest" and "Much Ado About Nothing" delighted audiences, which spilled off the stage and onto the plaza.
 More than 3000 people attended our productions - an attendance record.

 In 2017, we enjoyed successful productions of "Macbeth" and "Comedy of Errors."

-Finally, in 2019, we moved to our new home in the amphitheatre at the New Mexico Veterans Memorial Park to produce the first season of the New Mexico Shakespeare Festival!
-This beautiful venue allowed us increased seating capacity (as well as better parking) for our audience.
-We performed "Romeo and Juliet" and "Loves Labours Lost" to enthusiastic crowds.
+In 2019, we moved to our new home in the amphitheatre at the New Mexico Veterans Memorial Park to produce the first season of the New Mexico Shakespeare Festival!
+This beautiful venue allowed us increased seating capacity (as well as better parking) for our audience, better facilities for our actors, and an unbeatable view of the Sandia mountains against which to perform.
+We performed "Romeo and Juliet" and "Love’s Labour’s Lost" to enthusiastic crowds.